portfolio-pugavkomm/mechislav-design-system-angular/projects/ui-core/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.0.

+## Short description

+This isn't a serious project.
+It's just an attempt to explore Angular's capabilities for creating custom design system.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: